-{In order to remove UV divergences from the matrix elements contributing at $\mathcal{O}(\alpha \alpha_s)$, standard on-shell renormalization scheme is used to renormalize all the fields and masses involved.
-The renormalization process involves evaluating required counter term (CT) diagrams and then adding CT amplitude back to the UV divergent amplitude to get finite results after the cancellation of all the divergences}.
-There are in total 48 one-loop triangle, 96 one-loop self-energy and 5 tree-level CT diagrams contributing to the amplitude at $\mathcal{O}(\alpha \alpha_s)$.
-The representative CT diagrams are shown in Fig.~\ref{fig:triangleCT}, Fig.~\ref{fig:SE_CT} and Fig.~\ref{fig:Tree_CT}, respectively.
+{In order to remove the UV divergences from the matrix elements contributing at $\mathcal{O}(\alpha \alpha_s)$, the standard on-shell renormalization scheme is used to renormalize all the fields and masses involved.
+The renormalization process involves evaluating the required counterterm (CT) diagrams and then adding the CT amplitude back to the UV divergent amplitude to obtain finite results after the cancellation of all the divergences}.
+In total, there are 48 one-loop triangle, 96 one-loop self-energy, and 8 tree-level CT diagrams contributing to the amplitude at $\mathcal{O}(\alpha \alpha_s)$.
+The representative CT diagrams are shown in Figs.~\ref{fig:triangleCT},~\ref{fig:SE_CT} and~\ref{fig:Tree_CT}.

-As shown in Fig.~\ref{fig:triangleCT}, the triangle counterterm diagrams mainly involve $Vt\bar{t}$, $Ht\bar{t}$ vertex counterterms and counterterms for top-quark mass and wave function.
-However, the renormalization of mass and wave function of the top-quark is coupled with the renormalization of the $Ht\bar{t}$ and $Vt\bar{t}$ vertex.
-Thus on adding these contributions together, the $Ht\bar{t}$ and $Vt\bar{t}$ vertex counterterms are cancelled with the quark wave function counterterms.
-Therefore, at the one-loop level, we only need to evaluate diagrams with top-quark mass counterterm insertions.
-On the other hand, for the evaluation of self-energy and tree-level counterterm diagrams, one needs $\mathcal{O}(\alpha \alpha_s)$ expressions for renormalization constants $\delta{Z_e}$, $\delta{Z_{ZZ}}$, $\delta{Z_H}$, $\delta{M_Z^2}$, $\delta{M_W^2}$, $\delta{Z_{\gamma Z}}$ and $\delta{Z_{Z\gamma}}$, which we have deduced from the self-energies of Higgs and gauge bosons given in~\citep{Djouadi:1993ss,PhysRevD.51.218}.
+As shown in Fig.~\ref{fig:triangleCT}, the triangle counterterm diagrams mainly involve the $Vt\bar{t}$, $Ht\bar{t}$ vertex counterterms and counterterms for the top-quark mass and wave function.
+However, the renormalization of the quark wave function is related to the vertex renormalization.
+As a result, the vertex counterterms involving quarks completely cancel out the contributions from the quark wave function counterterms. {{It is not surprising, as in our calculation, the total amplitude does not depend on the quark wave function.
+Thus, the complete cancellation of the quark wave function counterterm provides another important check on our calculation}.
+Therefore, at the one-loop level, we only need to evaluate diagrams with the top-quark mass counterterm insertions.
+On the other hand, for the evaluation of the self-energy and tree-level counterterm diagrams, one needs $\mathcal{O}(\alpha \alpha_s)$ expressions for {the renormalization constants $\delta{Z_e}$, $\delta{Z_{ZZ}}$, $\delta{Z_H}$, $\delta{M_Z^2}$, $\delta{M_W^2}$, $\delta{Z_{\gamma Z}}$ and $\delta{Z_{Z\gamma}}$, which we have deduced from the self-energies of {the Higgs and gauge bosons given in~\cite{Djouadi:1993ss,PhysRevD.51.218}.